kumekay/p7/README.md

 > Make a recommendation and briefly describe your reasoning.

-I will not recommend to launch this experiment.
-Although **Gross conversion** significantly reduced, **Net conversion** didn't show statistically significant change, so this change doesn't worthy for the company, and it don't affect to revenue.
+I will not recommend to launch this experiment. **Gross conversion** significantly reduced, that is what we expected, but **Net conversion** didn't show both statistically and practically significant change, and more important that the confidence interval bounds are negative and the practical significance boundary (with minus sign) is included to these boundaries.
+It means, that there is some risk that launch of this change will decrease the net conversion metric (and revenue).
+Such change is not desirable for the company, and experiment is risky to launch.

 Follow-Up Experiment
 --------------------